svvoii/Webserv-42/test/lib/docs/gmock_cook_book.md

 ```

 However, if the action has its own state, you may be surprised if you share the
 action object.
-Suppose you have an action factory `IncrementCounter(init)` which
+Suppose you have an action factory `IncrementCounter(Init)` which
 creates an action that increments and returns a counter whose initial value is
-`init`, using two actions created from the same expression and using a shared
+`Init`, using two actions created from the same expression and using a shared
 action will exhibit different behaviors.
 Example:

 ```cpp